Quick Start

 2. Go to Project → Project Settings → Plugins

-After enabling, the bridge connects automatically on every subsequent launch.
+After enabling, the plugin loads automatically on every subsequent editor launch.
+The bridge cannot operate while a scene is running.

 4. Start the AI chat

 The AI Chat panel is in the right sidebar (auxiliary bar).
-It has two modes:
+It has three modes:

-• Ask mode: The AI responds with explanations and code blocks that have copy buttons.
+• Ask mode: The AI responds with explanations and code blocks.
 It doesn't modify your project.

-• Agent mode: The AI writes files directly to your project and executes bridge commands to create scenes, objects, and components in real-time.
+• Code mode: The AI writes files directly to your project and executes bridge commands to create scenes, objects, and components in real-time.

 5. Build something